WenKang689/AWS3TierVPC/README.md

 ![image](https://github.com/user-attachments/assets/406cb927-1384-4571-8df0-a5a4df916297)

 2. SSH into bastion host in public subnet.
-Change the <public ip address of bastion host> according to your instance.
+Change the "public ip address of bastion host" according to your instance.

 ```
 ssh -i Web-EC2-KP.pem ec2-user@<public ip address of bastion host>